 - Urine tests.
 A urine sample is checked to look for sugar, protein, and bacteria, which can signal diabetes or a bladder or kidney problem. - Blood tests.
-Blood samples are checked for anemia and certain infections.
+Blood samples are checked for immunity, and certain infections.
 Your blood type and Rh factor also are noted. - Pap test or cervical culture.
 The cells from the cervix collected during a pelvic exam may be checked for signs of infection, cancer, or conditions that could lead to cancer. - Glucose screening test.
 The sugar level in the woman's blood is measured to test for gestational diabetes between 24-28 weeks. - Group B streptococcus (GBS) testing is performed between 35-37 weeks.
-The cells from the woman's vagina and rectum are tested for the presence of GBS, which can be passed to the baby during delivery and cause infection. - Screening for various genetic disorders is also offered and recommended, such as: Cystic Fibrosis, Spinal Muscular Atrophy Fragile X, and hemoglobinopathies.
+The cells from the woman's vagina and rectum are tested for the presence of GBS, which can be passed to the baby during delivery and cause infection. - Screening for various genetic disorders is also offered and recommended, this includes testing for disorders you may carry recessively and require you and your partner to be tested.